OmarShafie/hadith/README.md

 - Populate Hadiths in Link in a table tooltip
 - semi-responsivness
 - view top down
+- Sanad Search (squence of rawi's)

 Next Steps (I know how to do):
-- Sanad Search (squence of rawi's)
+  - Error Handling + Infinite loop breaks
   - name to suggest (AJAX XML): UI search for rawi by name and tag it
-  - Regex Search:
-    - Proof "hadith is regular"
-    - construct FDA
-    - implement search
   - select list of wanted ahadith

 Known bugs: